-On September 12th, I’ll introduce each of these strategies in a free, one-hour workshop designed to show new and continuing ELL teachers exactly what they can do to personalize and differentiate instruction for their students.
-You’ll have a chance to reflect about these strategies and to begin to personalize for your own classroom.
-Then, our group will meet again on September 19th to share ideas and help fine-tune participants’ approaches.
+On September 26th, I’ll introduce each of these strategies in a free, one-hour workshop designed to show new and continuing ELL teachers exactly what they can do to personalize and differentiate instruction for their students.
+You’ll have a chance to reflect about these strategies and to begin personalizing them for your own classroom.
+Then, our group will meet again on October 3rd to share ideas and help fine-tune participants’ approaches.

 Register for this TeachingPartners Live Workshop now, and TeachingPartners will send you a appointment you can drop right in your online calendar.
 You’ll also get a reminder closer to September 26th to make sure you’re ready.